badges/shields/doc/TUTORIAL.md

 * API returns a response which doesn't validate against our schema

 Sometimes it may be necessary to manually throw an exception to deal with a non-standard error condition.
-If so, standard exceptions can be imported from [errors.js](https://github.com/badges/shields/blob/master/services/errors.js) and thrown:
+If so, there are several standard exceptions that can be used.
+These exceptions are defined in [errors.js](https://github.com/badges/shields/blob/master/services/errors.js) and can be imported via the import shortcut and then thrown:

 ```js
 const { NotFound } = require('..')